Humana Medicare Advantage Review (2026): Cost, Pros & Cons

 Scoring System

-Our methodology evaluates three main factors to help you identify plans that deliver the best value for your healthcare needs:
+Our methodology evaluates three factors to identify plans that deliver the best value for your health care needs:

-• Affordability (50%): Cost makes up half of our overall score, because it directly impacts your budget.
+• Affordability (50%): Cost makes up half of our overall score because it directly affects your budget.
 We evaluated monthly premiums for Part C and Part D coverage combined (30% weight) and in-network maximum out-of-pocket limits (20% weight).
-Plans with lower premiums and MOOP amounts score higher, since they reduce your total annual healthcare spending.
+Plans with lower premiums and MOOP amounts score higher, since they reduce total annual health care spending.

-• Availability (10%): We factor in how many states each provider operates in.
-Providers with broader geographic availability score higher because they're more likely to maintain coverage if you move and have more resources for customer support and plan improvements.
+• Availability (10%): Geographic reach accounts for the remaining 10%.
+Providers available in more states are more likely to maintain coverage if you move and tend to have more resources for customer support and plan improvements.

 Related Pages